Back

 ■ If the area is a mixture of black and white pixels, Write + as a marking to indicate we are going to decompose the area into four quarters.

-■ Then focus on each of the quarters, in the order of upper-left, upper-right, lower-left, and finally lower-right, treating each quarter just like the full image area to write 0, 1, or + according to the same rules, until all pixels in each quarter are fully considered and recorded.
+■ After a decomposition, focus on each of the quarters, in the order of upper-left, upper-right, lower-left, and finally lower-right, treating each quarter just like the full image area to write 0, 1, or + according to the same rules, until all pixels in each quarter are fully considered and recorded.

-■ When dividing an area into quarters, if the width and height of the area are even, the cutting line is in the middle, evenly dividing the area into four sub-areas.
+■ When dividing an area into quarters, if the width and height of the area are even, the cutting lines cut at the middle of the sides, evenly dividing the area into four sub-areas.
 If the width is odd, the left side sub-areas will have one pixel wider than the right sub-areas.
 If the height is odd, the upper sub-areas will have one pixel taller than the lower sub-areas.

 ■ If the area to be decomposed has only one row of pixels, horizontal cut is skipped.
 Do only the vertical cut.
 If the area has only one column of pixels, vertical cut is skipped.
 Do only the horizontal cut.